-That’s a tough thing for me to tell you to do, because, I admit, I’m a bit claustrophobic and deep dark places a couple of miles underground freak me out.
+Going underground is a tough thing for me to suggest you do, because, I admit, I’m a bit claustrophobic.
+Deep dark places a couple of miles underground freak me out.
 Still, I can highly recommend a visit to the Beckley Coal Museum in Beckley, WV for its above and below ground educational value.

 Soft burning bituminous coal is what came from this West Virginia coal mine.
 Miners worked a 12 hour day to fill a 20-ton wagon of coal and for their efforts they were paid $2.
 That’s not a typo.
 I haven’t forgotten to add anything.
 A 12 hour day underground on your hands and knees, breathing in black dust, risking ceiling collapses and build up of deadly methane gas, for $2.